IShouldTestMyCode/StockNewsCorrelationAnalyzer/README.md

 This will install all of the dependencies and execute the software.
 On average, this usually takes a couple hours on Google's servers.
 ## Results
 Once the system exits with code 0, go to /ds/out, and you should find your CSV.
 Re-lable the CSV, and it should be ready to go.

+## Licence
+This project is released under a slightly-modified MIT licence.